cpeeyush/SimpleStockRESTApp/README.md

 This application exposes four REST endpoint by which we can manage the stock items.
 All operation are happening in memory.

-**Simple Front End:** To see the list of available stock, just run the application and open following link http://127.0.0.1:8080/ in your browser.
+**Simple Front End:**

+      -To see the list of available stock, just run the application and open following link http://127.0.0.1:8080/ in your browser.

 **Stack Details:**

-      * Maven as a build tool.
+      - Maven as a build tool.
-      * Spring Boot as a framework.
+      - Spring Boot as a framework.
-      * H2 as the in memory database.
+      - H2 as the in memory database.

 **Minimum System Requirements to run the project**

-      * Java 8
+      - Java 8

 **How to run application ?**